Respond, Not React is the #AdviceThatSticks

-Advice can come from any quarter.
-Not necessarily do you need an advisor or mentor for receiving advice that makes a difference to your life.
+The advice can come from any quarter.
+Not necessarily do you need an advisor or mentor for receiving advice that makes a difference in your life.
 But the advice that sticks depends as much on the advisor as on the receiver.

 Sources of advice